v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

     model = daetools.pyDAE.pyCore.daeModel("name")

-Once the ``pyDAE`` module is imported, the other modules (such as third party linear solvers, optimization solvers etc.) can be imported in the following way:
+Once the ``pyDAE`` module is imported, the other modules (such as third party linear solvers, optimisation solvers etc.) can be imported in the following way:

 .. code-block:: python